neos/rector/README.md

 The Fusion Rectors will usually use one of the following tooling classes:

 - `EelExpressionTransformer`: for finding all Eel expressions inside Fusion and AFX; and transforming them in some way.
-- (more tooling classes to come here as we need them).

 The Fusion and AFX Parsing functionality is based on the official Fusion and AFX parsers.
 However, the classes are vendored/copied into this package by the `./embed-fusion-and-afx-parsers.sh` script, because of the following reasons: